-Christoph Bergler, Andreas Best, Ben Brown, Zack Butler, Mike Chen, Mike Cozza, Mike Currie, Rich DeLuca, Mark Dzmura, Michael Ehrenstrasser, Marc Endress, Gregory Fries, Jay Gowdy, Alan Guisewite, Benjamin Hollis, Ralph Hollis, Jeremy Horner, Chip Jansen, Sudhir Katta, Stephan Korner, Mark Kryder, John Kim, Shinji Kume, Michael Kummer, Joheun Lee, Cornelius Niemeyer, Jimmy Ma, Will Milner, Patrick Muir, Arthur Quaid, Alfred Rizzi, Mahedev Satyanarayan, Constantine Scarvelis, Maria Sensi, Rob Schlender, Yuan (Amy) Sun, Johannes Vierheilig, Jeroen Vos, Yangsheng Xu , and Stella Yu
+Christoph Bergler, Andreas Best, Ben Brown, Zack Butler, Mike Chen, Mike Cozza, Mike Currie, Rich DeLuca, Mark Dzmura, Michael Ehrenstrasser, Marc Endress, Gregory Fries, Jay Gowdy, Alan Guisewite, Benjamin Hollis, Ralph Hollis, Jeremy Horner, Chip Jansen, Octavio Juarez-Espinosa, Sudhir Katta, Stephan Korner, Mark Kryder, John Kim, John Kozar, Shinji Kume, Michael Kummer, Joheun Lee, Dong Liu, Cornelius Niemeyer, Jimmy Ma, Will Milner, Patrick Muir, Arthur Quaid, Alfred Rizzi, Mahedev Satyanarayan, Constantine Scarvelis, Maria Sensi, Rob Schlender, Yuan (Amy) Sun, Johannes Vierheilig, Jeroen Vos, Yangsheng Xu , Stella Yu, and Garth Zeglin

 Picture a modern disk drive.

 The primary goal of the Agile Assembly Architecture (AAA) is to shorten the time to bring a complex, high-precision product such as a disk drive from the prototype phase to the production phase from months to weeks, or even days.
 The reduction of time to market is the main point of all agile manufacturing.
 AAA will help to achieve this goal by having: